Blogs & News

 - The NES provides redundancy pay entitlements, but these are stated not to apply in circumstances where the employee’s employment is terminated due to the “ordinary and customary turnover of labour”.

-- In this case, the employer, Berkeley Challenge Pty Ltd (“Berkeley”), a part of the Spotless Group, conducted a contracting business that provided various services to its client, including cleaning and security services.
+- In this case, the employer conducted a contracting business that provided various services to its client, including cleaning and security services.

-- In 2014, Berkeley lost a contract that it had held for over 20 years with a Queensland shopping centre, and as a consequence decided to terminate the employment of 21 employees.
+- In 2014, the employer lost a contract that it had held for over 20 years with a Queensland shopping centre, and as a consequence decided to terminate the employment of 21 employees.

-- When the company declined to provide the affected employees with redundancy pay on the basis that the terminations were due to the “ordinary and customary turnover of labour”, the union representing the affected employees (United Voice) brought an action against Berkeley in the Federal Court seeking payment of the redundancy entitlements, among other things.
+- When the company declined to provide the affected employees with redundancy pay on the basis that the terminations were due to the “ordinary and customary turnover of labour”, the union representing the affected employees brought an action against the employer in the Federal Court seeking payment of the redundancy entitlements, among other things.

 The Decision

-During the proceedings, Berkeley claimed that it was an “ordinary and customary” practice within the Spotless Group to terminate the employment of employees in circumstances where the employing entity had lost a major contract.
+During the proceedings, the employer claimed that it was an “ordinary and customary” practice within the Spotless Group (of which it was part of) to terminate the employment of employees in circumstances where the employing entity had lost a major contract.

 The Federal Court rejected this argument on the basis that:

-- the exception only applies in circumstances where termination of employment is “both common, or usual, and a matter of long-continued practice”;2
+- the exception only applies in circumstances where termination of employment is “both common, or usual, and a matter of long-continued practice”;

-- in determining whether the exception applies, a Court will have regard to the established practices of the employer in question, which in this case was Berkeley, rather than the practices within the broader Spotless Group;
+- in determining whether the exception applies, a Court will have regard to the established practices of the employer in question rather than the practices within the broader Spotless Group;

-- while it may have been customary for other entities in the Spotless Group to dismiss employees in circumstances where the employer lost a services contract, this was not the case for Berkeley; and
+- while it may have been customary for other entities in the Spotless Group to dismiss employees in circumstances where the employer lost a services contract, this was not the case for the employer; and

-- the terminations and redundancies were “uncommon and extraordinary” for Berkeley and not a matter of long-standing practice.
+- the terminations and redundancies were “uncommon and extraordinary” for the employer and not a matter of long-standing practice.

-In coming to this conclusion, the Court considered the long-term employment of the affected employees, some of whom had worked for Berkeley for 21 years, and the 20 years that Berkeley had held this specific contract.
-As a result, the Court ordered that Berkeley provide the affected employees with redundancy pay in accordance with the NES.
+In coming to this conclusion, the Court considered the long-term employment of the affected employees, some of whom had worked for the employer for 21 years, and the 20 years that it had held this specific contract.
+As a result, the Court ordered that the employer provide the affected employees with redundancy pay in accordance with the NES.

 Key takeaways